ember-learn/deprecation-app/content/ember/v3/ember-built-in-components-legacy-attribute-arguments.md

 * `@keyPress`
 * `@keyUp`

-Passing these named arguments historically supressed certain behavior of the built-in components, in some cases preventing the components from functioning properly.
+Passing these named arguments historically suppressed certain behavior of the built-in components, in some cases preventing the components from functioning properly.
 This was never an intended part of the original design and should be considered a bug.

-This bug may be fixed at any time during the transition period – the supression behavior may stop without notice and should not be relied upon.
+The new implementations are generally more robust against these issues, so that passing these deprecated arguments no longer clobbers internal methods or supresses built-in functionalities.
+This is generally desirable and should be the expected behavior going forward.

+However, apps that passes these arguments should take special care to confirm they were not inadvertently relying on the built-in functionalities being suppressed.
 An invocation with these named arguments now triggers a deprecation warning with this additional caveat.

 Before: